 The Deep Blue Sea

-I did appreciate that unlike other films of the visually heavy style (this one with cloying miserable violin music), that there is hope in the end of The Deep Blue Sea.
+I did appreciate that unlike other films of the visually heavy style (this one with cloying miserable violin music), that there is hope at the end of The Deep Blue Sea.
 Perhaps William deserved better in a sense – I didn’t fully endorse Hester, even thought she is played by a favourite actress and I am always for emancipated women and challenging social constrictions.
 Hester is right to go out into the world alone at the end, rather than with either of the men.
-Davies cuts from the play a suggestion of what Hester might do – she will earn from her painting.
+Davies cuts the play's suggestion of what Hester might do – earn from her painting.
 Without this artistic hope, we watch Hester - a high class woman who is not used to working - wonder how she will find money.
-We are meant to be more satisfied with the sale of Freddie’s golf clubs than Terence Davies felt we’d be with the original paintings sales as a way of supporting her.
+We are meant to be more satisfied with the sale of Freddie’s golf clubs than Terence Davies felt we’d be with that of original paintings as a way of supporting her.
 By leaving suddenly with only this as an offering for Hester’s future, Freddie’s fecklessness is cemented.
-Twice though Hester is prevented from her suicidal urges and now – when we might think she would be most tempted to – she feels hope in that image of wartime England enduring – the dome of St Paul’s emerging above the rubble of a bombsite.
-It’s not stiff upper lip, we just get on with it, our hearts crying out silently within – but if they city and cathedral endured all this catastrophe for another era, then so shall I. My stars are – one for the presence of Rachel – and two for the cheering message at the end.
+Twice Hester is prevented from her suicidal urges and now – when we might think she would be most tempted to – she feels hope in that image of wartime England enduring: the dome of St Paul’s emerging above the rubble of a bombsite.
+My stars are – one for the presence of Rachel – and two for the cheering message at the end.
 It has made me revisit the excellent End of the Affair and Revolutionary Road, which I had disliked, in a more favourable light.